Ergi Kırkın

 Ergi Kırkın (born 27 January 1999) is a Turkish tennis player.

 He has a career high ATP singles ranking of world No. 251 achieved on 6 May 2024.
 He has won 9 ITF singles titles.
 He also has a career high ATP doubles ranking No. 300 achieved on 26 February 2024.
-He is the current No. 1 Turkish player.

 Professional career

 2018: ATP debut in doubles

 Kırkın made his ATP main draw debut at the 2018 Antalya Open in the doubles draw partnering Koray Kırcı.

 2024: Maiden ATP Challenger title

 He won his maiden ATP Challenger title at 2024 Brasil Tennis Open, after defeating Lucky Loser and local player Daniel Dutra da Silva in the final.
 With lifting his maiden title, he became the fourth Turkish Challenger champion joining Altug Celikbilek, Cem Ilkel and Marsel Ilhan.